 Flyers for Light Vehicle Drivers

-The International Road Federation (IRF) is a global, independent, not-for-profit organisation with headquarters in Geneva, Switzerland.
-Active since 1948, IRF is a membership-based organisation, representing leading corporate and institutional players drawn from the road and mobility sectors worldwide.
+The International Road Federation (IRF) is a global, not-for-profit and membership-based organisation with headquarters in Geneva, Switzerland.
+Active since 1948, its mission is to support the development of road networks that enable access and sustainable mobility for all.